 An instructor at Northern Virginia Community College and resident of Fairfax County, Maggie commutes to FISH 2 or 3 times a week.
 Having joined the ranks at FISH in 2012 as a coupon shopper she now serves as the Food Pantry Director, and is responsible for making sure the shelves are full each week to serve the clients.
 “I used to shop for a family of 7, but now I shop for about 200 or more families per month!”

-Charity Furness, Executive Director
+Charity Furness, Board Member

 Community Volunteer, Warrenton, VA

 Charity is an Orange County High School graduate with a degree in Nuclear Engineering from Purdue University.
 She and her husband Steve have called Warrenton home for over a decade.
 She has spent the last 8 years raising their two children and volunteering in Fauquier County.
 Charity is the founding director of Fauquier FISH’s Weekend Power Pack program.
+Charity served as the Executive Director of FISH from 2015-2018.

 Carol Schumacher, Vice President